Round 2 of the Imperial County Health Leadership and Communications Training is Starting!

 Local Trainer Role: Local trainers will be instructed on sessions and exercises in advance and used to work directly with community members and teams during the exercises.

-AGENDA OVERVIEW, MAY
+AGENDA OVERVIEW, JULY-AUGUST

 Who Are You?
 Understanding Personality Types

 Outcomes: Participants will understand and recognize personality types in groups and in a one on one setting.
 Participants will have familiarity with techniques to effectively highlight and use the strengths of all personality types and diffuse conflicts and roadblocks.

 Outcomes: Participants will understand the concepts and construction of a powerful story in order to be able to use story as a tool to move forward issues with limited visibility or that are contentious.

 Developing a Life Map

 Outcomes: Participants will better understand the events that defined who they are and why they do what they do.
 Life mapping will give them the tools to identify those stories that will resonate with others to help motivate change.

 Outcomes: Participants will recognize how and when to use the tool and understand its importance in gathering multiple stakeholder knowledge quickly and efficiently.

 Root Cause Identification for Community Health Issues